husonlab/splitstree6/doc/user-manual.md

 . .

-## NeighborNet and other split network methods
+## Neighbor Net and other split network methods

-### NeighborNet
+### Neighbor Net

-Given a distance matrix as input, the NeighborNet algorithm operates in three stages.
+Given a distance matrix as input, the *Neighbor Net* algorithm operates in three stages.
 First, an agglomerative method is used to identify a circular ordering of the taxa.
 The splits computed by the algorithm are a subset of the set of all splits that can be formed from consecutive sets of taxa in that ordering.
 Second, a heavily customized algorithm is